tulipoaaaaa/codex_try/docs/user_guide.md

 - **check_corpus_structure.py** – validate the directories defined in your
   `ProjectConfig`.
 Run it with `--config path/to/config.yaml` to check that the raw, processed, metadata and logs folders exist and are writable.
+Use `--auto-fix` to create any missing directories and `--check-integrity` to scan sample files for corruption.

 ## Troubleshooting
 - If a configuration fails to load, check the YAML syntax and file paths.